tginszt/learning-rust/README.md

 # learning-rust
-A place for my jorney through rust exercises from The Rust Book, Rustlings and Rust by example.
+A place for recording my jorney through the rust exercises from The Rust Book, Rustlings and Rust by example.